Reeves Gabrels: Instruments

 Gabrels has used many different guitars throughout his career, selecting instruments to suit the music.
 He has favored Steinberger guitars, the Parker Fly, and Fernandes Guitars; but also plays Gibson and Fender guitars.
 He has often chosen lesser-known makers, explaining in interviews that he prefers a guitar without a set history and with which he is free to create sounds from his own imagination.

 In 2008, Gabrels began playing guitars designed by Reverend Musical Instruments.
 Gabrels and Reverend have since developed a series of Reverend Reeves Gabrels signature model guitars.
 The first featured at the 2010 NAMM Show in Anaheim, California, and several updated designs have been developed in the years since.

 Personal life

 Gabrels's first wife Sara Terry was a press agent for the Glass Spider Tour in 1987, and Gabrels first collaborated with David Bowie via this connection.
-Gabrels married Susan Van Wie Kastan in 2018, and they currently reside in Troy, New York.
+Gabrels married Susan Van Wie Kastan in 2018, and they reside in Troy, New York.